VictorMNA/ChristmasFrame/README.md

 An arduino controlled matrix of WS2812B leds (aka NeoPixels).
 Mounted on a frame and displaying chritsmas stuff.

-Here you can find the Instructable for building the frame: Under construction...
+Here you can find the Instructable for building the frame: https://www.instructables.com/id/Chritsmas-Frame/

 - The system used is an Arduino nano